External awards and prizes

 Christopher Zeeman Medal

 The Christopher Zeeman Medal has been created to recognise and acknowledge the contributions of mathematicians involved in promoting mathematics to the public and engaging with the public in mathematics in the UK, and demonstrate that such activities are valued by the societies and the mathematical community at large and are a part of a mathematician’s roles and responsibilities.
-Applications for the 2018 Medal are now open.
+Keep and eye out for the 2019 Medal applications.

 London Astronomical Society